mfornos/clojure-soup/README.md

 ## Usage

-Getting all the links of web page:
+Getting all the links of a web page:

 ```clojure
 user=> (use 'jsoup.soup)